 Magnesium may also be useful in helping with fatigue or low energy but its role is less defined.
 We do know it is key in regulating muscle function and may also support the heart and blood vessels.
 It has many other uses that may then help carry over to effects on energy (such as improving sleep patterns, supporting heart health and more).

 Taking the right vitamins for low energy or fatigue can be a very helpful part of improving your health and quality of life.
 We all have certain vitamin needs, but they are not the same.
 Taking a personalized multivitamin is the best way to get exactly what you need based on your diet, lifestyle and health concerns.
 Taking the wrong products can actually be worse for your health and make you feel poorly.
-Take our brief survey to find out what vitamins may help you and obtain a doctor created, medically sound personalized multivitamin.
+Take our personalized vitamin quiz to find out what vitamins may help you and obtain a doctor created, medically sound personalized multivitamin.

 Romy Block specializes in Endocrinology and Metabolism and is mother to three active adolescent boys.
 Arielle Levitan is a Doctor of Internal Medicine with a special interest in Preventive Medicine and Women’s Health.
 She is a mother of three teen agers.
 As professional women with active family lives, they recognize that people often neglect their own health needs and are uncertain about what vitamins to take.
 Each person is different in her diet, exercise and health history, and will benefit from different nutrients.
 After years of advising their patients about the proper vitamins to take, Drs.
 Block and Levitan created Vous Vitamin® to provide people everywhere with quality vitamins that are suited to their individual needs.
 They are authors of the award winning The Vitamin Solution: Two Doctors Clear Confusion About Vitamins and Your Health (She Writes Press, 2015).
 Take your vitamin survey now to get exactly the right vitamins for your needs.